saaliyev/covertovert/code/README.md

 - Includes termination signals to indicate the end of communication.
 - Implements a decoding mechanism based on burst sizes.
 - Configurable parameters for burst size, burst interval, and network interfaces.
+- The project aims to maximize the covert channel capacity (bits per second) while ensuring accurate decoding by the receiver.

 ---